SAP/spartacus-docs/_pages/home/spartacus-faq.md

 ### Does this mean the Accelerators will be deprecated?

-Eventually, but that is many years out.
+Eventually.
+We will announce deprecation and removal plans at a later date.
 Our goal is to move all customers to Spartacus, or at least JavaScript-based storefronts.
 All current development efforts are focused on improving Spartacus.
 For the moment, Accelerator templates are receiving critical and blocker bug or security fixes only.
 At the very least, Accelerator templates won’t be deprecated until Spartacus achieves feature parity.
 Spartacus is the strategic way forward for maintaining a customizable storefront with SAP Commerce Cloud.
 Please see the article “Choosing Which Storefront to Use for Your SAP Commerce Cloud Solution” for more information on this topic.

 ### If I’m currently using an SAP Commerce Cloud Accelerator, how do I migrate to a Spartacus-based storefront?